Rev. Dr. J. Henry Buck, Jr.

-Rev. Dr. James H. Buck, Jr., is the tenth Senior Pastor of the Historic Grace Baptist Church of Germantown, located in Philadelphia, Pennsylvania.
+Rev. Dr. J. Henry Buck, Jr., is the tenth Senior Pastor of the Historic Grace Baptist Church of Germantown, located in Philadelphia, Pennsylvania.
 Rev. Buck is described as an unapologetic, courageous and dynamically gifted visionary leader and preacher.
 Rev. Buck has been called on by many religious organizations and ecumenical institutions to participate in Church and Pastoral Ministries and discussions.

 After his exit from the military and living in the city of Denver, Colorado, Rev. Buck continued his desire to work in state and federal law enforcement.
 Rev. Buck went on to complete his educational responsibilities in the Washington, D.C vicinity with a Bachelor’s of Science Degree from Potomac University.
 He went on to continue his graduate work at the Howard University School of Divinity where he earned his Masters of Divinity Degree.
 Rev. Buck received the Donald Barton Award from the Howard University School of Divinity recognizing his strong spirit for Pastoral Leadership.
 Rev. Buck was recognized and conferred with an Honorary Doctorate Degree from the Martha’s Vineyard Theological Seminary in Daytona Beach, Florida.
-Rev. Buck is presently enrolled at the Colgate Rochester Crozer Divinity School of Rochester, New York where he seeks to receive his degree in the Prophetic Preaching tract.
+Rev. Buck has completed his studies at the Colgate Rochester Crozer Divinity School of Rochester, New York where he received his degree in Transformative Leadership.
+The title of his dissertation was “Reduction of Recidivism Among African Americans Through Church Based Programs”.

-Presently, as the Senior Pastor of the 125-year-old Grace Baptist Church of Germantown in Philadelphia, Rev. Buck is working on the “Mission Possible” Vision Plan which evolves around the five platforms of Ministry: Mission, Evangelism, Discipleship, Stewardship and Worship.
+Presently, as the Senior Pastor of the 127-year-old Grace Baptist Church of Germantown in Philadelphia, Rev. Buck is working on the “Mission Possible” Vision Plan which evolves around the five platforms of Ministry: Mission, Evangelism, Discipleship, Stewardship and Worship.
 In this plan, Rev. Buck seeks to establish leadership training along with youth and young adult development for the future church.
-Rev. Buck believes that if the church is going to be successful under the leading and guiding of the Holy Spirit, it must “Return the Church back to Christ”.
+Rev. Buck believes that if the church is going to be successful under the leading and guiding of the Holy Spirit, it must “Return the Church Back to Christ”.
 Under the “Mission Possible” Ministry, Rev. Buck is able to draw on the past accomplishments that the Holy Spirit has allowed to be manifest in this present age.
 He has been instrumental in creating a medical clinic in the community to serve the underprivileged.
 He has opened an early childhood development center to aid mothers and fathers in the Philadelphia area.
 He has created entrepreneur opportunities for many youth as well as sending, to date, five students to study at Howard University.
-Rev. Buck also started a Pie Company to address the unemployment issues of Returning Citizens.
+Rev. Buck also started a Pie Company to address the unemployment issues of Returning Citizens and he is a proud member of Kappa Alpha Psi Fraternity, Inc.

 Rev. Buck’s hobbies are fishing, HBCU sports, traveling, entrepreneur readings, studying and reading, as well as helping others.